MSF2141/surfs_up/README.md

-# Querying Weather Data Sets from an SQLite Database
+# Weather Data and SQLite Database

 ## Project Overview
-Analyzing weather data set for the island of Oahu in order to advice whether a surf and ice cream shop business would be sustainable year-round.
-Specifically, with the use of

-•	Use SQLAlchemy to connect to and query a SQLite database.
+Analyzing a weather data set for the island of Oahu, Hawaii in order to understand whether a surf and ice cream shop business would be sustainable year-round.
+Specifically, with the use of SQLAlchemy, the objective is to connect to the SQLite database and query the temperature data for the months of June and December.
-W. Avy likes your analysis, but he wants more information about temperature trends before opening the surf shop.
-Specifically, he wants temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.

 ## Objectives
 - Deliverable 1: Determine the Summary Statistics for June
 - Deliverable 2: Determine the Summary Statistics for December

 ## Softwares
-- Python, Pandas in Kupyter Notebook
+- Python, Pandas in Jupyter Notebook 6.4.12
 - SQLAlchemy and SQLite Database

 ## Analysis

 •	Use SQLAlchemy to connect to and query a SQLite database.
 •	Use statistics like minimum, maximum, and average to analyze data.